karinlag/BIOS9000/1_velvet_exercise.md

 ```
 cd rawdata
-ln -s XXXX .
+ln -s /work/IN-BIOSx/data/assembly/* .
 ```

-When you now do `ls`, you will see three files there.
-Two are MiSeq files, and the last one is a Nanopore data set.
-These are sequenced from the same isolate.
+When you now do `ls`, you will see nine files there.
+These files are all from the same _E. coli_ isolate.

+MiSeq files:
+* SRR10015223 - Full MiSeq files
+* SRR10015223_?_1mill - a 1 million reads subsample of the full MiSeq files
+* SRR10015223_?_1mill_mut - we need a slight fix in the header for one program, this has been fixed for these files

+Nanopore:
+* SRR10015224 - the full nanopore sequence set
+* SRR10015224_400k - a downsampled version of the one above

+In addition there is a `perl` program that we will use during the exercises.

+### Use of velvet

+Velvet consists of two different programs:

+* `velveth` - this program creates the index of the reads based on the value of **k**
+* `velvetg` - this program builds the graph from the k-mers produced by `velveth` and outputs the contigs.

-### A first velvet assembly
+### A first velvet assembly - testing out the values of **k**

+Velvet is a `de Bruijn` assembler.
+Thus, it is quite sensitive to the value of **k**.
+We will first experiment and figure out what value is best for this dataset.

+Note, the reads in question are 150 bp long.
+The value of **k* must be shorter than that, and it has to be an odd number.

 First, go to where we will do the assemblies: